 On April 6, 2012, Ameranth, Inc. filed a complaint against us in the U.S. District Court of Southern District of California alleging that certain of our products infringe patents owned by Ameranth directed to configuring and transmitting hospitality menus (e.g. restaurant menus) for display on electronic devices and synchronizing the menu content between the devices.
 The case against us was consolidated with similar cases brought by Ameranth against more than 30 other defendants.
 All but one of the patents at issue in the case were invalidated by the U.S. Court of Appeals for the Federal Circuit in 2016.
 In September 2018, the District Court found the one surviving Ameranth patent invalid and granted summary judgment in favor of the movant co-defendants.
-In November 2019, the U.S. Court of Appeals for the Federal Circuit of Appeals also denied Ameranth's request for rehearing.
-Finally, Ameranth filed for writ of certiorari to the United States Supreme Court.
-The Supreme Court has not yet responded to the writ.
+In November 2019, the U.S. Court of Appeals for the Federal Circuit affirmed the lower court's summary judgment with respect to all claims except for two, which were not asserted against Agilysys.
+Ameranth's writ of certiorari to the United States Supreme Court was denied in October 2020.
+Subsequently, Ameranth filed further pleading amendments and discovery requests with the District Court, which were opposed by the defendants.

-We were not a party to the appeal, and it is currently unclear what impact the summary judgement ruling or writ of certiorari may have on our case.
+We were not a party to the appeal, and it is currently unclear what impact the summary judgement ruling may have on our case.
 Ameranth seeks monetary damages, injunctive relief, costs and attorneys' fees from us.
 At this time, we are not able to predict the outcome of this lawsuit.
 However, we dispute the allegations of wrongdoing and are vigorously defending ourselves in this matter.

-9. Loss per Share
+9. Income (Loss) per Share

-The following data shows the amounts used in computing (loss) per share and the effect on earnings and the weighted average number of shares of dilutive potential common shares.
+The following data shows the amounts used in computing income (loss) per share and the effect on earnings and the weighted average number of shares of dilutive potential common shares.